-Honors Convocation - This special Convocation, held in May, honors the University's outstanding students.
-In addition to awards presented by each of the five colleges, other awards are presented for Outstanding Student Organizations, Class Academic Awards, Greek Life, Outstanding Faculty and Staff Awards, the Christian Action award, Athletic and Intramural awards, Mr. and Miss HBU, and the President's Awards.
+Honors Convocation - The last Convocation of the academic year is a special program honoring the University's outstanding students.
+In addition to awards presented by each of the colleges and schools, other awards are presented for athletics, student life and the president's office.